-Additionally, members of the Public Safety Department are designated as Crime Prevention Officers, Domestic Violence Officers, Training Specialist and Investigations and are assigned to conduct follow-up investigations for all crimes committed on campus.
+Additionally, members of the Public Safety Department are designated as Crime Prevention Officers, Domestic Violence Officers, Training Specialist and Investigations and are assigned to conduct followup investigations for all crimes committed on campus.
 They also advise and make recommendations to complainants and victims relative to the prevention of future criminal acts.

-All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and Title IX / Domestic Violence during their Freshman Year Seminar (FYS) classes during start of each semester.
+All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and Title IX / Domestic Violence.
 In addition, faculty and staff receive information about these programs during new employee orientation as well as Workplace Violence Prevention.